haruki-sugarsun/hacky-helper-crx/designdocs/concepts.md

 - Consists of sessions stored in Chrome's Bookmarks.
 This backup enables session restoration even when the associated window is closed.

-### Open Named Sessions
+### Active Named Sessions

-- A session
-- Hence, associated with a window in the current browser.

-- Open Named Sessions are managed locally using Chrome's storage API under the key "hacky_helper_named_sessions".
-They represent active sessions associated with current browser windows and are updated in real-time.
+Active Named Sessions represent sessions that are currently active and bound to their respective browser windows.
+They are managed locally via Chrome's storage API using the key "hacky_helper_named_sessions" and are continuously updated in real-time to reflect the current state.

 ### Closed Named Sessions